gaoxingaa/Pandas-Cookbook-Third-Edition/README.md

 ## Get to Know the Authors
 **William Ayd** is a core maintainer of the pandas project, serving in that role since 2018.
 For over a decade working as a consultant, Will has helped countless clients get the most value from their data using pandas and the open-source ecosystem surrounding it.

-**Matt Harrison** has been using Python since 2000.
+**Matthew Harrison** has been using Python since 2000.
 He runs MetaSnake, which provides corporate training for Python and data science.
 He is the author of *Machine Learning Pocket Reference*, the bestselling *Illustrated Guide to Python 3*, and *Learning the Pandas Library*, among other books.